petrosvisconte/CSCI341/README.md

 - MIPS Assembly
 - Most proud of PA5 and PA7
-- This was probably my favorite class I took
+- This was one of my favorite classes I have taken